 top of page

-Bamboo fly rods are made from bamboo native only to the Tonkin region of China.
-Bamboo is by definition a grass - hence sweetgrass.
+The bamboo fly rods I make are from bamboo native only to the Tonkin region of China.
+Bamboo is by definition a grass and can be referred to as sweetgrass.

-A two-piece eight foot rod is composed of two 48” sections, a butt and a tip.
-Each section is a set of six triangular strips glued together.
-The completed rod narrows from a .289” diameter butt to a .0625” tip.
-Think size of a pencil at the butt end and thickness of the pencil lead at the tip.
+I make a two-piece eight-foot rod composed of two 48” sections: a butt and a tip.
+Each bamboo rod section is a set of six triangular strips glued together.
+The rod narrows from a .289” diameter butt to a .0625” tip.
+Think size of a pencil at the butt end and the thickness of the pencil lead at the tip.

 Vis-CrossSection03JAN25.jpg